hazelcast/charts/stable/hazelcast/README.md

 You can mount any volume which contains your JAR files to the pods created by helm chart using `customVolume` configuration.

 When the `customVolume` set, it will mount provided volume to the pod on `/data/custom` path.
-This path also appended to the classpath of running Java process.
+This path is also appended to the classpath of running Java process.

 For example, if you have existing [Local Persistent Volumes](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/) and Persistent Volume Claims like below;